 Chuck Boyk has a solid record of helping construction workers investigate the circumstances of their injuries, and helping them obtain what they truly deserve.

-Therefore, in order to receive compensation for injuries beyond what workers compensation affords an injured worker, negligence must be found in a third-party – which is usually either the owner of the premises where the injury occurred, or the manufacturer of construction equipment that contributed to the injury.
+In order to receive compensation for injuries beyond what workers’ compensation affords an injured worker, negligence must be found in a third-party – which is usually either the owner of the premises where the injury occurred or the manufacturer of construction equipment that contributed to the injury.
 A knowledgeable accident attorney can uncover federal and state regulations governing the safety of construction sites, and the responsibilities incumbent on property owners and contractors to provide an environment designed to prevent injury, not enable it.

 Chuck Boyk can build your case against owners, general contractors, and subcontractors that may allow for legal action and a more reasonable amount of compensation for an injury.
 Beginning his work with a full inspection of the worksite, identification of critical witnesses, and preservation of important evidence, our Toledo construction accident lawyers are there for injured workers throughout every step of the legal process, up to and including a trial in a court of law.